dant14/Delta-sessions/Week3/Task2/README.md

 ### Reading the sensor

-- Delete all code from your Arduino window then copy and paste the contents of the Task2.ino into your sketch.
+- Delete **ALL** code from your Arduino window then copy and paste the contents of the Task2.ino into your sketch.

 - Verify and upload the sketch to your device.